Skip to content

 Under California law, that can count as “sharing” personal information.
 (Cal.
 Civ.
 Code § 1798.140(ad))

-That’s why cookie consent isn’t just for e-commerce—it’s for transparency.
+That’s why cookie consent isn’t just for e-commerce—it’s about transparency and respect for user choice.

 1. Cookie Banner / Consent Manager